tylim88/FirelordJSDoc/docs/highlights/about.md

 ### Functions 🕊️

-These are functions that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:
+These are items that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:

+- Timestamp
+- GeoPoint
+- Bytes
+- getFirestore
+- terminate
+- initializeFirestore
 - loadBundle
 - clearIndexedDbPersistence
 - connectFirestoreEmulator